MicrosoftDocs/dynamics-365-project-operations/articles/environment/determine-deployment-type.md

 ## Existing customers of Dynamics using Dynamics 365 Project Service Automation
 Project Operations includes the capabilities that shipped with Project Service Automation.
-An upgrade path will be released for these customers in our April 2021 wave.
+An upgrade path will be released for these customers in the 2021 release wave 1.

 ## Existing customers of Dynamics 365 Finance using Project management and accounting